 Malcolm joined Kent Reliance in 2009.
 He was Chairman of the Kent Reliance Building Society and later Kent Reliance Provident Society.
 Malcolm has worked extensively in the financial services sector.
 He was a Partner at both Ernst & Young and Deloitte, and has held senior management positions at Prudential, National Australia Bank and CIGNA.
 His Non-Executive Director portfolio includes Unum, Punjab National Bank (International) Ltd, Renaissance Capital and Crest Nicholson.

 Dr David Morgan, Non-Executive Director

-David joined Kent Reliance in 2010.
-David became Managing Director of J.C.
+Dr Morgan joined Kent Reliance in 2010 and remained on the board after the business was transferred to Medway.
+Dr Morgan became the managing director in charge of J.C.
 Flowers & Co for Europe and Asia Pacific in December 2009.
-From 1999 to 2008, he served as Managing Director and Chief Executive Officer of Westpac Banking Corporation.
-Prior to joining Westpac, he was the Senior Deputy Secretary of the Australian Federal Treasury.
-He was Chairman of the Australian Bankers Association from 2006 to 2007.
-In 2009, he was awarded an Order of Australia in the Australia Day Honours by the Federal Government for his service to the finance sector.
+From 1999 to 2008, he served as chief executive officer of Westpac Banking Corporation, a global top 20 bank.
+Prior to joining Westpac, Dr Morgan was the Senior Deputy Secretary of the Australian Federal Treasury.
+Dr Morgan was Chairman of the Australian Bankers Association from 2006 to 2007.
+In 2009, Dr Morgan was awarded an Order of Australia in the Australia Day Honours by the Federal Government for his service to the finance sector.
 This recognised his role as a leader in the development of policies affecting the regulation of financial institutions, corporate social responsibility and economic reform.

 Stephan Wilcke, Non-Executive Director